All departments

 Department of Health Care Services (DHCS)

-The California Department of Health Care Services (DHCS) is the backbone of the state’s health care safety net, serving millions of Californians daily.
-DHCS ensures equitable access to quality health care, working toward a healthy California for all.
-As the state agency overseeing Medi-Cal, California’s Medicaid program, DHCS provides health care to low-income individuals and families.
-Medi-Cal, funded through a federal-state partnership, covers physical and mental health, substance use, dental, pharmacy, and long-term care services.
-By January 2024, Medi-Cal serves about 15 million Californians, with one-third of the state's population receiving health services through DHCS.
-With an annual investment of $150 billion, DHCS collaborates with federal, state, county, and other partners to provide care for low-income families, children, seniors, and persons with disabilities.
+The California Department of Health Care Services (DHCS) is the backbone of the state’s health care safety net, serving nearly 15 million Californians – one-third of the state’s population.
+DHCS collaborates with federal, state, county, and other partners to ensure equitable access to quality health care, leading to a healthy California for all.
+As the state single state agency overseeing Medi-Cal, California’s Medicaid program, DHCS provides health care to low-income individuals, children, older adults, and persons with disabilities.
+Medi-Cal covers physical and mental health, substance use disorder treatment, dental, pharmacy, and long-term services and supports.
+DHCS is also the single state agency for the Substance Use and Mental Health Services Administration for mental health and substance use disorder services

 Topics: Assistance and social programs, Health and wellness, Personal records